berkeley-stat243/stat243-fall-2023/units/unit1-intro.md

 Git stores the files for a project in a *repository*.
 Here are some basic Git commands you can use to access the class materials from the command line.
 There are also [graphical interfaces to Git](https://git-scm.com/downloads) that you can explore.
-I've heard good things(albeit a few years ago) about [Github Desktop](https://desktop.github.com), available for
+I've heard good things (albeit a few years ago) about [GitHub Desktop](https://desktop.github.com), available for
 Mac and Windows.

 1. To clone (i.e., copy) a repository (in this case from GitHub)